Sales Development Representative vs Business Development Representative: What Is The Difference?

 The role of SDRs is to move leads through the sales pipeline.
 They connect with potential clients and understand their business needs and requirements.
 If a prospect is a good fit for the company, sales development reps schedule the next steps of the sales process with sales representatives of the business.

-The SDR and BDR positions may have a lot in common, but the BDR’s sales activities are different from the ones done by the SDR and the role they play in the sales pipeline of the organization.
+The SDR and BDR sales positions may have a lot in common, but the BDR’s sales activities are different from the ones done by the SDR and the role they play in the sales pipeline of the organization.

 Here are the main differences between sales and business development representatives: